hridoyhub/TypeTalk-AI-NVDA-Addon/README.md

 # 🎙️ TypeTalk AI – Intelligent Voice Assistant for NVDA

-TypeTalk AI is an intelligent NVDA add-on designed to improve text input efficiency for visually impaired users.
-It combines Google Speech Recognition with advanced AI models such as GPT and Gemini to deliver accurate voice typing, intelligent grammar correction, real-time translation, and smart punctuation.
+TypeTalk AI is an intelligent NVDA add-on designed to enhance text input efficiency for visually impaired users.
+It integrates Google Speech Recognition with advanced AI models such as GPT and Gemini to provide accurate voice typing, intelligent grammar correction, real-time translation, and smart punctuation.

-Whether you are composing emails, writing code, or chatting online, TypeTalk AI ensures your spoken words are transformed into clear, well-structured, and professional-quality text.
+Whether you are composing emails, writing code, or chatting online, TypeTalk AI ensures your spoken words are converted into clear, well-structured, and professional-quality text.

 ---

 ## 🚀 Key Features

 - AI-Powered Text Correction
-  Automatically enhances grammar, spelling, and sentence structure using advanced GPT-5.1 and Gemini models.
+  Automatically improves grammar, spelling, and sentence structure using advanced GPT-5.1 and Gemini models.

 - Multi-Language Support
   Supports over 50 languages, including English, Bengali, Hindi, Arabic, Spanish, and more.